Places are still available in some courses for semester 2

 - Full-time or part-time?

 - What campus?

 Many of our courses offer a range of study modes to suit your lifestyle.
-If you’re already working or have family commitments, it might be best to look for part time, online or flexible study options.
-In some courses, it may be a requirement for you to have access to our facilities and equipment, or you may need your work to be supervised by our expert lecturers, so on-campus study may be required.
+If you’re already working or have family commitments, it might be best to look for part time, online or a mix of online and on-campus study options.
+In some courses, it may be a requirement for you to have access to our facilities and equipment, or you may need your practical work to be supervised by our expert lecturers, so on-campus study may be required.

 Many of our courses require WACE, achievement of OLNA/NAPLAN 9 Band 8, C grades in Year 10 Maths and English, or an equivalent Australian Qualification (AQF) to ensure you have the right skills to study.
 To find out what you need, check the course page Entry Requirements section that lists school leaver and non-school leaver literacy and numeracy standards, requirements by other organisations and any pre-requisites required before entry to the course.